 To travel from Boudhanath to Thamel in Kathmandu, Nepal, you have a few options:

 Taxis are readily available throughout Kathmandu.
 You can easily find a taxi near Boudhanath Stupa.
 Make sure to negotiate the fare before getting into the taxi or insist that they use the meter.
 The journey from Boudhanath to Thamel usually takes around 20–30 minutes, depending on traffic conditions.

 You can take a local bus from Boudhanath to Thamel.
 Look for buses heading towards Ratnapark which is the main bus stop in Kathmandu.
 From Ratnapark, Thamel is a short walk away.
-The local buses in Kathmandu can be crowded and the schedules may not always be reliable, so be prepared for some waiting time.
+Local buses in Kathmandu can become crowded, and the schedules may not always be reliable, so be prepared for some waiting time.